RWS/ISHRemote/Doc/TheExecution-ISHRemote-8.0.md

 Theoretical option, no user scenario yet.
 Perhaps there is Access Management Service user that - over *ClientID* does not have a match with a Tridion Docs User Profile - usage would result in a missing profile match error anyway.

-## IDEA: Add IShSession Smart mode parameter to aggregate data sources
+## IDEA: Add IShSession Smart mode parameter to aggregate data sources [BACKLOG]
 Would a **smart** mode on the session make sense?
 So imagine `Find-IShUser` or `Get-IShUser`...
 * Currently IShUser objects holds ISHWS information.
 So **LastLogin** is only filled in when the `PASSWORD` on this Tridion Docs User Profile was used, more and more scenarios over Access Management (ISHAM) will leave it empty.
 * Returning any ClientId and Secret (first characters) could help analysis.

-## IDEA: Add Access Management cmdlets
+## IDEA: Add Access Management cmdlets [BACKLOG]
 Either some basic cmdlets in **ISHRemote** that return an object model that can be used as input for other cmdlets.
 So `Get-AMUser` returns Access Management `AMUser`s, where the `ClientId` field could be used to `Find-IshUser`.
 And `Set-AMUser` accepting `IShUser` where the `FISHEXTERNALID` could be used to update Access Management user profiles.

 Add (nested binary module) AMRemote that could offer cmdlets like
 * `New-AMSession`, similar to `New-IShSession`, that returns an `AMSession` object with OpenApi proxy.
 * `Get-AMUser`, `Set-AMUser` and `Remove-AMUser`.
 It would be nice if ISHRemote and AMRemote would understand each others object model.
 That is why just adding some cmdlets in ISHRemote is so much easier than a clean AMRemote PowerShell automation library.

 # Compatiblity
 ISHRemote compatibility is on its Cmdlets and parameters groups wherever possible across ISHRemote major and minor versions.
 On the inside refactoring is required to introduce Wcf Soap with OpenIdConnect authentication or later even OpenApi with OpenIdConnect authentication.
 So in practice people that link to the ISHRemote assembly in their program code will find feature parity but might not find code compatibility.
 Refer to __ConnectionClassDiagram restructering but also example code.
 Explain the relations among these files, so WcfSoapBearerToken as workaround mentioned by Duende, delivering reused WcfSoap proxies that are compatible (which is cool!)

 # Done
 * Merging in #115 branch that was AsmxSoapWithAuthenticationContext plus OpenApiWithOpenIdConnect efforts
 * Update spec.json
-* Rename protocol and ishSession.OpenApi30Service -> ishSession.OpenApiISH30Service so ishSession.OpenApiAM20Service
+* Rename protocol and ishSession.OpenApi30Client -> ishSession.OpenApiISH30Client so ishSession.OpenApiAM20Client
 * Parameter group `New-IShSession` ActiveDirectory/Interactive does not have `-Timeout` parameter.
 * Cmdlets `New-IshSession` and `Test-IshSession` received parameter `-Protocol`, `-ClientId` and `-ClientSecret` so when protocol is set to `OpenApiWithOpenIdConnect` it is the preferred route, fall back to `WcfSoapWithWsTrust` when OpenApi calls are unavailable.
 * Case Files